3nu3l/dotenv-from-aws-ssm/README.md

 ### `inputFilename`

-Filename received as parameter or '`.env.map'` by default, in the root directory
+Filename received as parameter or `.env.map` by default, in the root directory

 ### `outputFilename`
-Filename received as parameter or '`.env'` by default, in the root directory
+Filename received as parameter or `.env` by default, in the root directory

-## Example source file
+## Example input file

 ```sh
 VAR1=/qa/core/var1